PaulioRandall/scarlet-go/README.md

 ## Chapter 2.2 (TinyGo Compatibility)

-Update so Scarlet can be compiled using TinyGo.
-This has been done to some degree but there seems to be a Tinygo issue with init() functions and maps is preventing progress.
+Update so Scarlet can be compiled using TinyGo; this has been done to some degree.

-Instead of waiting.
-Spellbook can be converted to a type that is populated when the runtime is invoked.
-This will also remove the global variables.

 ## Chapter 2.3